You have an admission decision, now what?

 Q: Can I challenge the admission decision?

-A: Appeals may only be filed by students who are denied admission.
-Since the waitlist offer is not a final admission decision, the appeals process is not available.
-In order to express your interest in our campus and to share more information for consideration, you should opt-in to the waitlist, by April 15, 2024.
+A: Appeals are only available for students who are denied admission.
+Since the waitlist offer is not a final admission decision, the appeals process does not apply.
+To express your continued interest, opt-in to the waitlist, our campus and to share more information for consideration, you should opt-in to the waitlist, by April 15, 2025.

 Q: Is there any restriction about who can be on the waitlist?

 A: Yes.
-The waitlist option is limited to first-year applicants by invitation only.
-If invited, you must opt in by midnight, April 15, 2024.
+The waitlist is by invitation only and is limited to first-year applicants.
+If you are invited, you must opt in by midnight, April 15, 2025.

 Q: Is the waitlist ranked?